Netcracker/qubership-testing-platform-ram/README.md

 - analysis of the results;
 - viewing information about steps (status, message with logged information, screenshots, etc.);
 - viewing statistics;
-- results reporting via e-mail (both automatic upon completion of tests and manual);
+- results reporting via email (both automatic upon completion of tests and manual);
 - comparing two or more runs, etc.

 ## Entities